Meet our secretary and treasurer

 If I don’t answer the calls quickly, please try texting or emailing [email protected] as I am most likely in teaching or attending family matters.

-Sam Penny is an instrumental music teacher with 17 years of experience in the profession.
-She holds a Bachelor of Music (Honours) from the University of Adelaide, with majors in Music Education and Bassoon Performance.
-While studying music, Sam also completed a Bachelor of Commerce (Accounting) and is excited about using her skills to benefit her fellow music teachers.
-She is currently studying for a Graduate Certificate in Music Teaching.
+Sam Penny is an instrumental music teacher with 20 years of experience in the profession.
+She holds a Bachelor of Music (Honours) from the University of Adelaide, with majors in Music Education and Bassoon Performance and a Graduate Certificate in Music Teaching.
+While studying music, Sam also completed a Bachelor of Commerce (Accounting) and enjoys using her business skills to benefit her fellow music teachers.

-Music is a driving passion in Sam’s life which she shares with husband Alex, a classical singer, and their 2 year old daughter Winnie.
+Music is a driving passion in Sam’s life which she shares with husband Alex, a classical singer, and their 2 children.

 If you have any query re: subscription or payment, please contact Sam [email protected]